 The language in the book is very creative.
 It’s about a town where everyone has a magic ability.
 In their world, magic is signified by color, so the people of color have in their hair, eyes, and skin.
 The main character, Alice Alexis, has no color.
 She is completely pale and white.
 So people think that she does not have any magic.
 But she has a highly complex relationship with her magic, and you’ll see why it’s a bit of a plot twist.

-Alice’s father left years ago to a magical land called Furthermore.
-One day she teams up with an old friend to rescue him from the magical land.
-It was inspired by Alice in Wonderland.
-If you’re a fan of it, you will love this book about family, love, and friendship and accepting yourself for who you are.
+Alice’s father left years ago for a magical land called Furthermore.
+One day, she teams up with an old friend to rescue him from the magical land.
+Alice inspired it in Wonderland.
+If you’re a fan of it, you will love this book about family, love, friendship, and accepting yourself for who you are.
 Along with that, it also has the very creative, nonsensical side of Wonderland once again.
 As Keeper of the Lost Cities, Alice uses her magical power as Sophie to discover something new.

 Author: Tahereh Mafi